tacaro/TeamTermite/README.md

             ii.
 Export Model Data

 #### 1. Prepare Model
 This section is where parameters are defined.
-The parameters that we are changing for this set of sweeps are: tum_turn_mean, tum_turn_var, run_turn_mean, run_turn_var, and n_memories.
+The parameters that we are changing for this set of sweeps are: tum_turn_mean, tum_turn_var, run_turn_mean, run_turn_var, n_memories, and seed.
 These are used to generate a unique `batch_ID` that governs the file export name.
-For example, if these values were 3,2,0,2,3, respectively, the batch_ID would then be **3_2_0_2_3**.
+For example, if these values were 3,2,0,2,3,1 respectively, the batch_ID would then be **3_2_0_2_3_1**.

+The 'seed' or random number generator seed, is defined by setting `seed` to an integer value of the user's choice then defining a random number generator structure `randfunc = rng`.
+We set the `Seed` field of this struct to the `seed` variable (note lower case) that was defined by the user `randfunc.Seed = seed;`.
+Finally, we set the MATLAB random number generator to the user-defined struct we just generation.

 #### 2. Execute Model
 a.
 First, runtime measurement is started with a call of the `tic` command.
 Total runtime for the model is exported in the metadata.csv file.